system76/docs/content/unexpected-reboots.md

 This command will run memtester and test 12GB of RAM 3 times, then save the output to a file called "memtester.txt" in your Home folder.

-> **NOTE:** Close all applications other than terminal when you run memtester.
-This will likely take a few hours (the application runs multiple passes over the memory) so it would be best to run it over night.
+> **NOTE:** Close all applications other than Terminal when you run memtester.
+This will likely take a few hours (the application runs multiple passes over the memory) so it would be best to run it overnight.

 ### Thermals